junxit/us-congress-bills-114/bill.md

 ---
 legis-num: H.R.
 2820
-congress: 114th CONGRESS
-session: 1st Session
-chamber: In the Senate of the United States,
+congress: One Hundred Fourteenth Congress of the United States of America
+session: At the First Session
+chamber:
 ---

 # H.R.
 2820

-That the bill from the House of Representatives (H.R.
-2820) entitled “An Act to reauthorize the Stem Cell Therapeutic and Research Act of 2005, and for other purposes.”, do pass with the following
+> To reauthorize the Stem Cell Therapeutic and Research Act of 2005, and for other purposes.

-*Strike out all after the enacting clause and insert:*

 ## § 1.
 Short title